ahmedkaludi/accelerated-mobile-pages/README.md

 * NEW - AMP Installation Wizard that makes it easy to setup for new users.
 * NEW - Category base remover support
 * NEW - Tag base remover support
 * NEW - AMP Theme Framework Core Support Added.
-You can now create Custom AMP templates in just minutes. **[More](https://ampforwp.com/amp-theme-framework/)**
+You can now create AMP templates of your own in just minutes. **[More](https://ampforwp.com/amp-theme-framework/)**

 **[JOIN CHAT GROUP COMMUNITY](http://ampforwp.com/community/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.